redpanda-data/connect/README.md

 docker run --rm -v /path/to/your/config.yaml:/benthos.yaml jeffail/benthos
 ```

+## Streams

+Benthos can be run in `--streams` mode which, instead of running a single stream
+of inputs to outputs, opens up a [REST HTTP API][streams-api] for creating and
+managing multiple streams.
+Each stream has its own input, buffer, pipeline and
+output sections which contains an isolated stream of data with its own lifetime.

 ## Config

 Benthos has inputs, optional processors, an optional buffer, and outputs, which